What is Memory Care?

 Why Monarch?

-The monarch butterfly symbolizes the transformation that comes with Alzheimer’s, dementia and other types of memory impairment diseases.
-When we understand each resident’s journey, we can focus on individual strengths and help our residents feel a sense of normalization.
+The butterfly symbolizes the transformation that comes with Alzheimer’s disease, dementia, or other conditions which cause memory impairment.
+When we understand each resident’s journey, our staff can focus on individual strengths and help our residents feel a sense of normalization.

 Social Connection & Meaningful Engagement